Dictionary » Negative Words » Dishonorable – Meaning, Definition, Synonyms and Antonyms

 1. What does “dishonorable” mean?

-It means lacking honor, integrity, or moral principles; bringing shame or disgrace.
+It means lacking honor, integrity, or moral principles; it brings shame, disgrace, or strong disapproval.

 2. Is “dishonorable” a formal term?